Skip to main content

 Separate from the direct pharmacokinetic interactions is a universal consideration for all GLP-1 agonists ∞ the potential for gastrointestinal side effects.
 Vomiting and severe diarrhea are common, particularly during the dose-titration period.
 These events can physically prevent the absorption of any oral medication, including contraceptives, regardless of the specific GLP-1 agent being used.

 If vomiting occurs within three hours of taking an oral contraceptive pill, or if severe diarrhea persists for more than 24 hours, the pill may not have been absorbed properly.
 In these instances, standard “missed pill” protocols should be followed, which typically involves using a backup barrier method of contraception.
-If these are persistent, a transition to a non-oral contraceptive method is the most reliable solution.
+If these side effects are persistent, a transition to a non-oral contraceptive method is the most reliable solution.

 Gastrointestinal side effects like vomiting or diarrhea can independently compromise the absorption of oral contraceptives across all GLP-1 therapies.